T13nou/Open-Source-Odyssey/README_EN.md

 ## Free software in the professional world

 My experience in the open source world has also led me to apply these principles in my professional work.
 I developed an open source framework within my company, which is accessible to all employees.
 Knowledge sharing, comprehensive documentation and open access to information are key elements of this approach.
 This promotes transparency, innovation and collaboration, while removing barriers to communication within the company.

-“Open source within companies helps create an innovation ecosystem where each individual can contribute to the improvement of processes and the growth of the company.  » - [Quote from Eric S. Raymond, open source thinker]

 ## The example of Arch Linux: a strong community

 My transition to Arch Linux allowed me to fully experience the power of the open source community.
 Arch Linux is not only a Linux distribution, but also an active and dedicated community.
 Users and developers collaborate to maintain a robust and flexible operating system.

 “Open source is not just about sharing code, but about sharing knowledge, skills and building lasting relationships in a strong community. » - [Quote from Linus Torvalds]

 Benefits of Open Collaboration and the Power of Community